 Throws: Any exception thrown by the destructor of the contained value.

 Remarks: The expression inside noexcept is equivalent to HasNothrowDestructor.
-Specifically, proxy& operator=(nullptr t) noexcept(see below) requires(see below);
+Specifically,

 - if the constraints are not satisfied, the destructor is deleted, or - if HasTrivialDestructor is true, the destructor is trivial.